How To Maximize Your Self-pour Venue Sales

 How To Execute It: You can start by offering delivery for a specific geographic area and see how successful it is.
 If orders start rolling in, it may be a good idea to pair up with a third-party delivery service so that your delivery options can be offered to a wider area.
 You don’t want distance to be an issue for potential and existing customers and this is where third-party delivery services come into play.
 Their services are offered to a broader geographic area than you may be willing to send your drivers, so this is something you should keep in mind.

 Takeout became a widely used option for businesses that wished to remain open during the pandemic and it’s here to stay!
-As a result of the pandemic, most places included a takeout option to guests, so if you have yet to offer this service, it is a good idea to start doing so as it’s a sure way to increase profits.
+Most places include a takeout option for guests, so if you have yet to offer this service, it is a good idea to start doing so as it’s a sure way to increase profits.

 How To Execute It: Since taking orders over the phone can be inefficient, especially when there’s a full house, consider utilizing an online ordering system.
 This allows you to retrieve customers’ orders electronically and without error.
 It makes the ordering process easier for the customer, too, as most ordering websites will save their credit card info and past orders for quick ordering.
 Through these systems, customers can customize dishes or leave notes for the restaurant staff if they have allergies, gluten sensitivity, vegetarian preferences, etc., which makes it easier for the restaurant to dictate that information to their chef.